Skar0/spore/README.md

    leading to a single generalized parity automata.
 It is afterwards translated into a symbolic generalized parity game, and the same algorithms introduced in the regular version of SPORE are used to solve the generalized parity game and decide whether the input formula is realizable.

 The improvement in this updated version, which we call the "full BDD" approach, is therefore to allow for an earlier introduction of BDDs in the LTL to generalized parity game translation, leading to a smaller symbolic representation of this game.
-In the regular version, the generalized parity game was created explicitely before being translated into a BDD representation.
+In the regular version, the generalized parity game was created explicitly before being translated into a BDD representation.

 ## How to use
 * Instructions on how to use and build tlsf2gpg can be found on tlsf2gpg's [repository](https://github.com/gaperez64/tlsf2gpg).